DonFrazier/mexican-train/overview.md

 ### When a first player is needed
 - The Engine Tile is removed from the Boneyard and placed in the Depot before the Shuffle.
 - When the Engine Tile for the round is not held by any player and must be drawn from the Boneyard.
+- When all players start their private Train, when possible, before the first Turn begins.

     See [Place Engine](place-engine.md) for details.